 In terms of the lifespan of Weathering Steel garden edging, local conditions such as humidity, salt (soil salinity), acid (soil acidity), soil density (oxygen availability) and sulphur content will affect this.
 Proximity to salt water is another factor that speeds oxidation up.
 Under ideal circumstances the weathering steel used in garden edging will last for many decades (maybe even 100yrs!) and in bad conditions expect at least 10 years.

-As an extra tip, you can also improve the lifespan or your edging by painting or applying bitumen to the back before backfilling when using taller steel panels for retaining.
+As an extra tip, you can also improve the lifespan or your edging by painting or applying bitumen to the back, top-half before backfilling when using taller steel panels for retaining.

 The colour of Weathering Steel alters with time in the elements.
 We’ve explained why this happens – it is an evolving look!